Hydro-Québec's electricity transmission system: Source of the electricity

 Churchill Falls is a single underground generation station located on the Churchill River near the town of Churchill Falls and the Smallwood Reservoir in Newfoundland and Labrador.
 It was constructed over a period of five to six years from 1966 to 1971–72 by the Churchill Falls (Labrador) Corporation (CFLCo), though generators were installed after major construction was completed.
 The single generation facility cost C$946 million to construct and produced 5,225 MW of power initially after all eleven generating units were installed.
 A station upgrade in 1985 raised the generating capacity to over 5,400 MW.
 Hydro-Québec Generation owns a 34.2% interest in CFLCo, which is the same company that constructed the generating plant.
-However, Hydro-Québec has rights to most of the 5,400 MW of power the station produces under a 65-year power purchase agreement, expiring in 2041.
+However, Hydro-Québec has rights to most of the 5,400 MW of power the station produces under a power purchase agreement, expiring in 2025.

 Electricity transmission system features

 The system contains more than 34,187 km of lines and 530 electrical substations.
 It is managed by Hydro-Québec TransÉnergie, a division of the crown corporation Hydro-Québec and is part of the Northeast Power Coordinating Council.
 It has 17 interconnectors with the systems in Ontario, New Brunswick, Newfoundland and Labrador, and the Northeastern United States and 6,025 MW of interconnector import capacity and 7,974 MW of interconnector export capacity.
-The system has transmission lines reaching to power generation facilities located more than 1000 km away from population centers.
+The system has transmission lines reaching to power generation facilities located more than 1000 km away from population centres.
 For this reason, TransÉnergie uses a voltage of AC 735 kV to transmit and distribute electrical power produced from Hydro-Québec's dams, although 315 kV is used as well.
 The total value of TransÉnergie's entire electricity transmission system is C$15.9 billion.
 For these reasons, Hydro-Québec TransÉnergie is considered to be a world leader in power transmission.